venicegeo/pz-gateway/README.md

 ## Running Locally

-To run the Gateway service locally (without Vagrant), navigate to the project directory and run ``clean install -U spring-boot:run``.
+To run the Gateway service locally (without Vagrant), perhaps through Eclipse or through CLI, navigate to the project directory and run ``mvn clean install -U spring-boot:run``.
 This will run a Tomcat server locally with the Gateway service running on port 8081.
-If you are also running the Dispatcher locally (and not through Vagrant) you will also have to specify the parameter ``dispatcher.host`` as ``localhost``.
+If you are also running the Dispatcher locally (and not through Vagrant) you will also have to override the host name parameter ``dispatcher.host`` as ``localhost``.

 ## Interface